Liver cancer at Epworth

 Following a diagnosis of liver cancer, your oncologist and cancer care team will create a treatment plan tailored to the specific stage and type of cancer.
 Your Epworth specialist will discuss the treatment options with you and consider your circumstances and your preferences.

-Below is an overview of common testicular cancer treatments:
+Below is an overview of common liver cancer treatments:

 Radiofrequency ablation is a type of liver cancer treatment that uses heat to destroy cancer cells.